iqmcorp/docs/Matched Audience Upload API Quickstart Guide.md

 To use the API, first contact [integrations@iqm.com](mailto:integrations@iqm.com).
 Our team will generate a Client ID and Client Secret specific to you per app or customer.

-The keys are used in the Authorization header:  \
+The keys are used in the Authorization header:
-`Authorization: Basic &lt;Client ID:Client Secret>`  \
+`Authorization: Basic <Client ID:Client Secret>`
-where `&lt;Client ID:Client Secret>` is a Base64 encoded string. \
+where `<Client ID:Client Secret>` is a Base64 encoded string.
-Please refer to MDN documentation on Base64 encoding: \
+Please refer to MDN documentation on Base64 encoding: https://developer.mozilla.org/en-US/docs/Glossary/Base64
-https://developer.mozilla.org/en-US/docs/Glossary/Base64